Pharkie/esphome-public/README.md

 Purchase: £8 for this EEMB battery from Amazon UK: https://amzn.eu/d/aDqnDVv

 Notes: Lipo 2000mah battery.
 Buy one with built-in protection against overcharging or rapid discharge etc.

+**Important:** Make sure the battery polarity on the JST connector (red and black wires) matches what the Firebeetle2 needs BEFORE plugging in.
+The red and black wires are often the wrong way around.

 ### Stand